worldline/easydoc/docs/index.md

 It's very basic, and very easy to use and customize.

+## Installation

+1. You'll need the appropriate [NodeJs](http://nodejs.org/#download) installation on your system.
+2. Download the [latest version](https://github.com/feugy/easydoc/zipball/master) of easydoc and unzip it
+3. From the command line, build it: > npm install -g
+4. Also from the command line, run it > easydoc

 ## How can I use it ?

-Once the server is running, simply drops your documentation files written in markdown and with the 'mkd' extension in the _docs_ folder.
+Once the server is running, simply drops your documentation files written in markdown and with the 'md' extension in the _docs_ folder.

-Let's say your file is named 'myfile.mkd'
+Let's say your file is named 'myfile.md'
-With a browser, go to [http://localhost/myfile.mkd]: that's it !
+With a browser, go to [http://localhost/myfile.md]: that's it !

 ## How do I customize the look&feel ?

-For the markup, just edit the two template files:
+For the markup, just edit the two template files inside the __assets_ folder:

 - page.tpl.
 It displays a single page with the file index and search box.
 - search.tpl.
 It shows the search results.

 They are using the [mustache](http://mustache.github.com/) templating language.
 Very easy to use.

-Fot the rendering rules, all is in the style.css file.
+Fot rendering customizations, all is in the style.css file.

 ## I need to customize the root folder !